Sickle Cell Anemia

 Causes

-Parents pass the defect to their children.
-A person can only develop SCD if they get the defective gene from both parents.
+Parents pass the gene problem to their children.
+A person can only develop SCD if they get the gene problem from both parents.

-If a person gets one defective gene, they will not have SCD.
-But, they can pass this gene on to their children.
+If a person gets one problem gene, they will not have SCD.
+They can pass this gene on to their children.

 SymptomsandDiagnosis